hack4rva/rvahacks/knowledge-base/01-planning-strategy/outreach-templates.md

 Hi [Name],

-We're building a **Hacker Space** at Hack for RVA (March 27-29, 2026) — a dedicated area where teams can get technical help: debugging, architecture advice, API troubleshooting, and best practices.
+We're building a **Hacker Space** at Hack for RVA (March 27-29, 2026) — a dedicated technical mentorship hub where teams can get help with code, architecture, debugging, security, and deployment.

 We need a **Hacker Space Lead** to:
-- Recruit 8-12 technical mentors (software engineers, data scientists, DevOps)
+- Recruit 8-12 Hacker Mentors (software engineers, data scientists, DevOps, security)
 - Create a shift schedule for mentor availability
 - Manage the mentor queue and pair teams with the right expertise
 - Troubleshoot and escalate complex technical issues